JimmyLopes/JimmyLopes/README.md

 <!-- Talking about you -->
 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on [Handle Path Oz](https://github.com/onimur/handle-path-oz);
+- 💻 I’m currently working on confidential project 😄;
 - 🌱 I’m currently learning React;
-- 👯 I’m looking to collaborate on [Handle Path Oz](https://github.com/onimur/handle-path-oz) 🤝;
-- 🤔 I’m looking for help with Design Pattern 😭;
+- 🤔 I’m looking for help with React Native 😭;
 - 💬 Ask me about anything, I am happy to help;
-- ⚡️ Fun-Fact: I have a degree in civil engineering;

 &nbsp;